21 Top Remote Work Trends in 2023

 - Or, attend a conference at a conference center, while logging into a remote desktop environment via your work laptop in between sessions and events

 This was remote work when paired with travel.
-But now, it doesn’t have to look like this at all.
+But now, with distributed teams becoming the norm, it doesn’t have to look like this at all.

 Want to take a long weekend away with your significant other, best friend, or sibling, and spend one or two of the days doing work?
 It’s a great way to not ‘spend’ all your vacation days or sacrifice unpaid leave, because you can still get some work in while you’re away from home.